 Rob Schwartz, Assistant Dean for Admissions and Financial Aid, UCLA School of Law

-What’s the single most exciting development, change, or event happening at your law school this coming year?
+What’s the single most exciting development, change, or event happening at the UCLA School of Law this coming year?

 As the youngest top law school in the nation, we’re excited that the law school continues to be innovative and responsive to both student interests and the ever-evolving legal profession!
 This year we are adding a number of new classes and clinics to our extensive selection of curricular and experiential courses.